Sikorsky H-19 Chickasaw: Operational history

 The H-19 Chickasaw holds the distinction of being the U.S. Army's first true transport helicopter and, as such, played an important role in the initial formulation of Army doctrine regarding air mobility and the battlefield employment of troop-carrying helicopters.
 The H-19 underwent live service tests in the hands of the 6th Transportation Company, during the Korean War beginning in 1951 as an unarmed transport helicopter.
 Undergoing tests such as medical evacuation, tactical control and frontline cargo support, the helicopter succeeded admirably in surpassing the capabilities of the H-5 Dragonfly which had been used throughout the war by the Army.

-The U.S. Marine Corps made extensive use of the H-19 in the Korean War.
+The U.S. Marine Corps (USMC) made extensive use of the H-19 in the Korean War.
 It was designated as the HRS in USMC service.
 Marine Squadron HMR-161 arrived in Korea on 2 September 1951 with 15 HRS-1 helicopters.
 The new helicopter squadron started operations upon arrival.
 On 13 September 1951, during Operation Windmill I, HMR-161 transported 18848 lb of gear and 74 Marines onto a ridge in the Punchbowl area.
 A week later HMR-161 shuttled 224 recon company marines and 17772 lb of supplies to a remote hilltop in the same area.
 Their performance continued to improve and in Operation Haylift II on 23–27 February 1953, HMR-161 lifted 1.6 e6lb of cargo to resupply two regiments.
-Although HMR-161 helicopters were operating in hot landing zones they did not lose any helicopters to enemy fire.
-HRS-1 helicopters were also used to relocate rocket launcher batteries.
-Because rockets create much visible dust when fired they make an easy target for enemy artillery.
-To reduce their exposure, launchers and crews were moved twice a day.
+Although HMR-161 helicopters were operating in "hot" landing zones near enemy troops, they did not lose any helicopters to enemy fire.
+HRS-1 helicopters were also used to relocate rocket launcher batteries; the rockets created a dust cloud when fired, making the launcher a target for counter-battery fire, so launchers and crews were moved twice a day.
 Each HRS-1 helicopter carried four rocket launchers and extra rockets as external cargo, with the crew in the cabin.
 The HRS-1 helicopter proved to be durable and reliable in Korean service.
 One reportedly flew home after losing 18 in of main rotor blade to a tree.
 HMR-161 reported 90% aircraft availability.

+The success of helicopter operations with the USMC prompted the service to seek a military light utility vehicle that the HRS could lift, leading to the development of the aluminum-bodied, 1,700 lb M422 Mighty Mite in the early 1950s.
+However, developmental issues delayed deployment of the M422 until 1959, by which time the HRS was being replaced by utility helicopters capable of lifting standard U.S. light utility vehicles, rendering the M422 unnecessary and – due to its unique design – a supply chain liability.
+The Mighty Mite was only produced in small numbers and was mostly withdrawn from service by the late 1960s.